 What email address should I use?

 Answer: Professional format: first.last@email.com.
-Avoid numbers, nicknames, or outdated providers (AOL, Hotmail).
+Avoid numbers, nicknames, or outdated providers like AOL or Hotmail.

 Do I need a LinkedIn profile?

 Answer: Highly recommended.
-87% of recruiters use LinkedIn regularly.
+A large percentage of recruiters use LinkedIn regularly.
 Ensure your profile is complete and professional before including it.

 Should I put my title in the header?

-Answer: Only if it's a recognized professional designation (MD, PhD, PE) or you're at executive level.
+Answer: Only if it is a recognized professional designation (MD, PhD, PE) or you are at an executive level.
 Otherwise, let your experience speak for itself.

 Can I use graphics or logos in my header?

 Answer: Generally no. Graphics can break ATS parsing.
-Exception: Creative industries where you're submitting a PDF directly to a human.
+Exception: creative industries where you are submitting a PDF directly to a human.

 Final Checklist for Resume Headers